artemgetmann/marketmirror/README.md

 ## Caching

+### Caching Behavior

-The API implements caching of stock analyses for 24 hours to reduce API call costs and improve response time.
-Cached analyses are stored in memory and served for subsequent requests for the same ticker.
+The API implements caching of stock analyses to reduce API call costs and improve response time.
+Here's how the caching system works:

+1. **Cache Duration**: Each analysis is cached for 24 hours from the time it was created.

+2. **In-Memory Storage**: Cached analyses are stored in server memory (not persistent storage).
+This means all cache is cleared when the server restarts.

+3. **User History Tracking**: The system tracks which tickers each user (by session ID) has analyzed, even after they've hit their daily analysis limit.

+4. **Accessing Past Analyses**: Users can always access their previously analyzed tickers within the 24-hour window, even after hitting their rate limit.
+This allows users to reference analyses they've already requested without counting toward their limit.

+5. **Individual Expiry**: Each cache entry expires independently 24 hours after creation.
+The cache items aren't all reset at the same time.

 ### Configuration